 - Width with Panning

-Here we are resuming and calling up what we started with: panning.
+Here we are resuming and calling up what we started with panning.

 As simple as it may appear, it's a fundamental tool to create a virtual sense of how sounds are placed in our stereo image.

-Think of a real orchestra: players sit in a semi circular shape and listeners (the luckiest with a really good listening spot) naturally hear a sense of width from how they are disposed.
+Think of a real orchestra: players sit in a semi-circular shape and listeners (the luckiest with a really good listening spot) naturally hear a sense of width from how they are disposed.

-We can virtually recreate that in our DAW, for example starting from a drum kit we can pan the individual hits the way they are displaced in front of a real drummer, with the kick and snare more central and hi-hats/rides more lateral.
+We can virtually recreate that in our DAW, for example starting from a drum kit we can pan the individual hits the way they are displayed in front of a real drummer, with the kick and snare more central and hi-hats/rides more lateral.

 - Width in Sound Design

-When doing sound design, a really good mindset to have is the deconstruction view point: think of a sound as a complex organism full of many parameters and try to separate them to focus on just one at a time.
+When doing sound design, a really good mindset to have is the deconstruction viewpoint: think of a sound as a complex organism full of many parameters and try to separate them to focus on just one at a time.

 don't just put on a random sound a 'Dimension Expander' effect and hope for the best, because in certain cases it may ruin your sound and create phasy, bad results.